joaogalimberti/joaogalimberti/README.md

 <div align="center">

 ## <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="28px"> Hello there!
 I'm João Galimberti, and I'm delighted to have you here.
+</div>

+## 🔍 About Me
- 👩🏻‍💻 I'm a dedicated university student, currently pursuing a degree in Analysis and Systems Development, with a solid technical background in Computer Networks.
+I'm a dedicated university student, currently pursuing a degree in Analysis and Systems Development, with a solid technical background in Computer Networks.
 Since an early age, I've developed a passion for technology and I'm constantly seeking opportunities to apply my theoretical knowledge into practice, aiming to continue my journey of learning and professional growth.

-</div>
+## 💼 Experience and Skills
+I possess strong skills in programming and software development, acquired both in the classroom and through personal projects.
+I'm familiar with languages such as Python and JavaScript, as well as frameworks and development tools.
+I'm constantly striving to enhance my technical skills and expand my knowledge in the field of information technology.

 <div align="center">
   <a href="https://github.com/joaogalimberti">